 - gas detector

 - door contacts (which can raise an alert when the door is opened)

 - pressure mats (which detect movement or lack of movement)

 Telecare can offer a safer home environment and give you greater control over your lifestyle.
 Telecare can provide reassurance and access to immediate help, if needed.

-Our guide to community alarms and telecare (pdf 632KB) and our TeleHealthCare brochure (pdf 1.17MB) have more information about the equipment available and help you identify which equipment may provide the best support.
+Our guide to community alarms and telecare (pdf 632KB) has more information about the equipment available and may help you identify which equipment may provide the best support.